smck83/expurgate/README.md

     "v=spf1 include:sendgrid.net include:_spf.google.com include:mailgun.org include:spf.protection.outlook.com include:_netblocks.mimecast.com -all"

-By using an SPF Macro in place of your old SPF record, we remove hostnames and IP addresses from opportunistic threat actors prying eyes that could use this information against you (e.g. Phishing e-mails using sendgrid branding based on include:sendgrid.net being present:
+By using an SPF Macro in place of your old SPF record, the hostnames and IP addresses are hidden from opportunistic threat actors prying eyes that could use this information against you (e.g. Targetted phishing e-mails using sendgrid branding based on include:sendgrid.net being present:

 https://emailstuff.org/spf/check/macro.xpg8.tk